-25. The College will provide a copy of this policy to all agents with whom it establishes a business relationship and also to all agents who send students to St. Clare's with effect from September 2011.
+25. The College will provide a copy of this policy to all agents with whom it establishes a business relationship and also to all agents who send students to St. Clare's.

 Training

 26. The College will provide training to all employees who deal with suppliers, agents and other relevant associated persons, to help them understand their duties and responsibilities under this Policy.
 The College's zero tolerance approach to bribery must also be communicated to all business partners at the outset of the business relationship with them and as appropriate thereafter.